bguthrie99/osrs_discordbot/README.md

 This is a simple Discord bot that performs simulations in the popular online video game known as Old School RuneScape.
 Bossing/high-level PvM (player versus monster) is a huge part of the game, where players raid dungeons in order to obtain loot.

-This Discord bot allows for simulations of these dungeons to see what items the player would get had they completed them.
+This Discord bot allows for simulations of these dungeons to see what items the player would get had they completed them, including icons of the loot they have received.

 Nothing fancy to show, this was just for fun learning Node.js and practing skills with Git.